stellar/js-stellar-sdk/README.md

 Read more about [npm version](https://docs.npmjs.com/cli/version).

 ## License
-js-stellar-lib is licensed under an Apache-2.0 license.
+js-stellar-sdk is licensed under an Apache-2.0 license.
 See the [LICENSE](./LICENSE) file for details.